David L. Steward, Chairman of the Board

 David L. Steward co-founded WWT with Jim Kavanaugh in 1990.
 With more than two decades of experience in the technology industry, David spends the majority of his time developing strategic supplier, customer and employee relationships.
 He plays a key role in WWT’s pursuit of large contract bids within its industry specific operating companies.
 Prior to starting WWT, David held various senior-level management positions with Wagner Electric, Missouri Pacific Railroad and Federal Express Corporation.
 Steward holds a bachelor’s degree in business management from Central Missouri State University.
 Steward was also awarded Honorary Doctorates of Humane Letters by Harris Stowe State University (2002) and Lindenwood University (2010).

-Jim Kavanaugh co-founded WWT with David Steward in 1990 and serves as the company’s Chief Executive Officer.
-Kavanaugh and his proven management team have guided WWT from a small startup technology company to a world-class organization that is recognized as a market-leading technology integrator.
+Jim Kavanaugh is the co-founder and CEO of World Wide Technology.
+Kavanaugh and his proven management team have guided WWT from a small start-up technology company into a world-class organization.

 Joe Koenig has over 25 years of experience in the information technology industry.
 As President, he directs and manages all sales, marketing, business operations and professional services.
 He is responsible for managing relationships with key business partners and customers while setting the overall strategy of the business.
 Prior to WWT, Joe held various sales, marketing and project management positions with Computer Sciences Corporation.
 Koenig holds a bachelor’s degree in finance from St. Louis University.